researching the future of human and artificial cognition

 Xu Zhang is a fourth-year PhD student at Southeast University and a visiting student at the Institute of History and Philosophy of Science and Technology at the University of Toronto.
 Her main research directions are privacy philosophy and technology philosophy.
 Her recent research interests include cognitive issues of digital privacy and privacy design issues in big data.

 Ankesh Chandaria is a strategy consultant, researcher, and lawyer qualified in the U.S. and U.K. Before embarking on his professional career, he completed an LL.M. at UCLA.
-He is currently pursuing further studies at the University of Toronto.
-Ankesh’s research interests include AI safety and governance, decision making, and the exploration of ethics and norms in the context of AI as a socio-technical whole
+Ankesh will begin his MPhil in AI Ethics and Society at the University of Cambridge in Fall 2025.
+His interests include AI safety and governance, decision making, and the exploration of ethics and norms in the context of AI as a socio-technical whole.

 projects